 Fiber type transition

 Typically, the proportion of fiber types a person has is determined by genetics and relatively unchangeable.
 But hypertrophy can cause Type-II fibers to transition into Type-I fibers.
-Also, hypertrophy can cause Type II-x fibers to transform and behave more like Type II-a by responding to a lower level of stimulus.
+Also, hypertrophy can cause Type II-x fibers to transform and behave more like Type II-a, which is seen as the ability to respond to a lower level of stimulus.

 Structural and Architectural Changes